 What does OM mean in yoga?

 The OM is a sacred sound that symbolizes the connection with the universe and the primordial vibration of life.
-It is common to chant it at the beginning or end of a class to help you focus and harmonize your energy.
+It is common to recite it at the beginning or end of a class to help you focus and harmonize your energy.

-What do I need to get started?
+What do I need to start?

 Yoga poses for beginners